1. Preamble.

 6. Data Transfer.

 Client hereby consents to the transfer of EU Personal Data to, and the processing of EU Personal Data in, the United States of America and/or in any other jurisdiction in which Company or its subprocessors have operations.
 Where required by the GDPR for the transfer of EU Personal Data, the parties hereby enter into the Standard Contractual Clauses for processors, as approved by the European Commission under Decision 2021/914/EU, attached hereto as Exhibit C (the “SCCs”) and made a part of this DPA in their entirety.
-For transfers subject to the UK GDPR, the parties agree as follows: (i) the SCCs will be modified and interpreted in accordance with the UK Addendum solely to the extent required under the UK GDPR for EU Personal Data subject to the UK GDPR; (ii) Tables 1, 2, and 3 of the UK Addendum will be deemed completed with the information set out in the Annexes to this DPA, (iii) neither party may end the UK addendum in accordance with section 19 thereof and Table 4 will be deemed completed by selecting “neither party”, and (iv) any conflict between the terms of the SCCs and the UK Addendum will be resolved in accordance with Section 10 and Section 11 of the UK Addendum.
+For transfers subject to the UK GDPR, the parties agree as follows: (i) the SCCs will be modified and interpreted in accordance with the International Data Transfer Addendum issued by the UK Information Commissioner under section 119A(1) of the Data Protection Act 2018, located at https://ico.org.uk/media/for-organisations/documents/4019539/international-data-transfer-addendum.pdf (the “UK Addendum”) solely to the extent required under the UK GDPR for EU Personal Data subject to the UK GDPR; (ii) Tables 1, 2, and 3 of the UK Addendum will be deemed completed with the information set out in the Annexes to this DPA, (iii) neither party may end the UK addendum in accordance with section 19 thereof and Table 4 will be deemed completed by selecting “neither party”, and (iv) any conflict between the terms of the SCCs and the UK Addendum will be resolved in accordance with Section 10 and Section 11 of the UK Addendum.

-Notwithstanding anything to the contrary in the Client Agreement (including this DPA), Client acknowledges that the Company shall have a right to use and disclose data relating to the operation, support and/or use of the Service for its legitimate business purposes, such as product development and sales and marketing.
+7. Other Personal Data.
+Notwithstanding anything to the contrary in the TOS (including this DPA), Client acknowledges that the Company shall have a right to use and disclose data relating to the operation, support and/or use of the Service for its legitimate business purposes, such as product development and sales and marketing.
 To the extent any such data is considered personal data, the Company is the controller of such data and accordingly shall process such data in accordance with the Company’s privacy policy and the GDPR.
-From and after the CCPA Effective Date (as defined in Section 8), to the extent any such data is considered personal information (as defined in, and regulated by, the CCPA (as defined in Section 8)), the Company is the business (as defined in the CCPA) with respect to such data and accordingly shall process (as defined in the CCPA) such data in accordance with the Company’s privacy policy and the CCPA.
+To the extent any such data is considered personal information (as defined in, and regulated by, the CCPA (as defined in Section 8)), the Company is the business (as defined in the CCPA) with respect to such data and accordingly shall process (as defined in the CCPA) such data in accordance with the Company’s privacy policy and the CCPA.

-8. CCPA Provisions.a.
-This Section shall apply to personal information subject to the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (“CCPA”).
-Pursuant to the CCPA, Company is a service provider to Client with respect to Consumer Information (as defined in the CCPA) and Client is a business.
-Company will process personal information in accordance with the terms in the TOS and this DPA, or as otherwise permitted by the CCPA and/or CPRA; and (c) Company will not sell consumer information as sell is defined under the CCPA.
-The following terms used in this section have the meanings given in the CCPA: “business”, “personal information”, “service provider”, “sell”, and “share”.b.
-Company will:i. implement and maintain commercially reasonable security procedures and practices as required by the CCPA.ii. not use the personal information outside the scope of the business relationship except as permitted by the CCPA as applicable to service providers;iii. not sell or share personal information collected as part the Services; andiv. notify Client if it can no longer meet its obligations as a service provider under the CCPA.
+1. This Section shall apply to personal information subject to the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (“CCPA”).
+Pursuant to the CCPA, Company is a service provider to Client with respect to consumer (as defined in the CCPA) personal information (as defined in the CCPA) (the “Consumer Information”) and Client is a business.
+Company will process Consumer Information in accordance with the terms in the TOS and this DPA, or as otherwise permitted by the CCPA; and (c) Company will not sell Consumer Information as sell is defined under the CCPA.
+The following terms used in this section have the meanings given in the CCPA: “business”, “personal information”, “service provider”, “sell”, and “share”.

 9. PIPEDA Provisions.
 This Section 9 applies to the extent the Company has access to, collects, uses or discloses any Canadian Personal Information (as defined in Exhibit D to this DPA) while performing the Services under the TOS that is subject to Canadian Privacy Laws (as defined in Exhibit D to this DPA), including The Personal Information Protection and Electronic Documents Act (“PIPEDA”).
 Attached to this DPA, as Exhibit D, is the PIPEDA Data Protection Schedule, which forms part of the DPA.